 - Windows XP: Start > Settings > Control Panel

-- Windows 8 & 8.1: Press “Windows” + “R” keys to load the Run dialog box.
+- Windows 8 & 8.1: Press the “Windows” + “R” keys to load the Run dialog box.
 Type “control panel” and press Enter.

 2. Double click to open: